cloudflare/cloudflare-docs/products/stream/src/content/viewing-videos/using-the-player-api.md

 # Using the player API

-The SDK provides an API for programatically controlling the player and listening for player events.
+The SDK provides an API for programmatically controlling the player and listening for player events.

 ## Example